Acylcarnitines (bloodspots)

 Notes

-Acylcarnitines are biological intermediates that play a vital role in energy production.
-They are involved in critical energy production during times of prolonged fasting and increased calorific requirement.
+Acylcarnitines are biological intermediates that play a vital role in energy production, particularly during times of prolonged fasting and increased calorific requirement.

-Acylcarnitine measurement is used in the diagnosis and monitoring of fatty acid oxidation disorders.
-An example is medium chain acyl CoA dehydrogenase deficiency (MCADD), which is the most common disorder of fatty acid metabolism and is part of the newborn screening programme.
+Acylcarnitine measurement is used in the diagnosis and monitoring of fatty acid oxidation disorders (FAOD).
+The most common FAOD is medium chain acyl CoA dehydrogenase deficiency (MCADD), which is part of the newborn screening programme.

 Sample requirements

-Dried blood spots: capillary blood is collected by natural flow from the neonate heel and applied to four printed circles on the Scheiller & Scull 903 filter paper section of the sample card from approved suppliers.
+Capillary blood is collected by natural flow from the neonate heel and applied to four printed circles on the standard newborn screening bloodspot card.

-Spots can also be made up using blood taken into a minicollect lithium heparin tube
+Spots can also be made in laboratory using blood taken into a minicollect lithium heparin tube.

 Storage/transport